Kinship Guardianship Assistance Payment (Kin-GAP) Program

 CSW Responsibilities

-2. If court jurisdiction and child welfare services continue to be needed (e.g., the child has not been with the relative for six (6) consecutive months, there is a pending assessment for the dual agency rate and/or supplemental rate, the child has special circumstances which could not previously be met through Kin-GAP, or it would create a hardship for the family if childcare is terminated), provide any needed referrals and services to mitigate the reasons cited.
+2. If court dependency jurisdiction and child welfare services continue to be needed (e.g., the child has not been with the relative for six (6) consecutive months, there is a pending assessment for the dual agency rate and/or supplemental rate, the child has special circumstances which could not previously be met through Kin-GAP, including the need for adjustment of immigration status, or it would create a hardship for the family if childcare is terminated), provide any needed referrals and services to mitigate the reasons cited.

 1. If applicable, request that the Regional Center complete an assessment to see if the child qualifies for the dual agency rate and/or supplement after turning three (3) years old.